 Guided by local and state health officials and our own Task Forces, St. Luke’s has identified three scenarios that will influence our mode of learning and operating as a school during 2020-2021.

-SLS will begin the school year with Scenario 1: On the Hilltop—our Hilltop campus will be open to all students, with classes taking place in person and online.
+SLS began the school year with Scenario 1: On the Hilltop—our Hilltop campus will be open to all students, with classes taking place in person and online.

 Should the health environment shift, St. Luke’s is prepared to shift as well.
 Depending on conditions, we are ready to move between the scenarios below.
 Moving from Scenario 1 to 2 or 3 would be the result of increased COVID-19 risk and/or State of Connecticut mandates.

 On the Hilltop

 Students have synchronous access to classes from home

 Middle School activities & sports take place between 3:10-3:55pm*†

 Upper School sports take place between 4:00-5:55pm*†

 *Students need to have been on campus during the academic day to participate in on-campus sports & activities that same day.

 †Due to the CT state mandate on youth sports, all St. Luke's team athletics are postponed until January 19.
 Please see this letter from Athletics Director Mike West for details and remote opportunities.